Luigian/Push_Swap/README.md

 <img src="resources/images/ps_inout_15.png" width="1000">

 ## Final Thoughts
 This project was a good opportunity to put in practice different data structures as: stacks, hash tables and tries.
-Additionally i really enjoyed taking the moment to thing outside the box and looking for optimization and creative solutions.
+Additionally, I really enjoyed taking the moment to thing outside the box and looking for optimization and creative solutions.

 ## Credits
 [*Luis Sanchez*][linkedin] 2019, [42 Silicon Valley][42].